Meet the Team!

 Full-Time Student

-Alexandra Cernat began her PhD in Health Policy in September 2020, under the supervision of Dr. Vanstone.
-She earned a MSc in the Health Services Research program at the Institute of Health Policy, Management, and Evaluation (IHPME) at the University of Toronto (2020) and a BSc (Hons) from the Honours Life Sciences program at McMaster University (2018).
-She previously worked with Dr. Vanstone as a Research Assistant for two years, studying stakeholders' perspectives, and the social and ethical implications of non-invasive prenatal testing (NIPT).
-Alexandra’s thesis work will focus on the interface between private and public services in a publicly funded healthcare system.
+Alexandra Cernat began her PhD in Health Policy in September 2020, under the supervision of Dr Vanstone.
+She earned an MSc in Health Services Research from the Institute of Health Policy, Management, and Evaluation (IHPME) at the University of Toronto in 2020, and a BSc from the Honours Life Sciences program at McMaster University in 2018.
+She began working with Dr Vanstone in 2015 as a Research Assistant, studying stakeholder perspectives and the ethical and social implications of non-invasive prenatal testing (NIPT).
+Alex’s thesis work focuses on stakeholder perspectives on and preferences for the implementation of genetic testing for drug response in primary care.
+She is the recipient of a 2021-2022 Ontario Graduate Scholarship (OGS), as well as a Frederick Banting and Charles Best Canadian Graduate Scholarship Doctoral Award (CGS-D) from CIHR (declined).
+She currently holds a Vanier Canada Graduate Scholarship from CIHR.
+Alex is expected to complete her doctoral studies in 2024.

 Full-Time Student